mechaot/man_in_the_middle/README.md

 ## Requirements

-Should run on any Pyhton 3.6+ and only standard libraries installed.
+Should run on any Python 3.6+ and only standard libraries installed.
 Tested with Windows and Linux.